end-4/CirnOS/README.md

+nahhhhhhhhh no fucking way this is so high on google results for "cirn os"

 # CirnOS
+- If there's some proper-ness to it, it's probably @notashelf's work.
+I thank him for supporting my NixOS journey, although it didn't last long.
-- If you want my dotfiles offered separately, they're here: https://github.com/end-4/dots-hyprland
+- If you want my up-to-date dotfiles (offered separately), see https://github.com/end-4/dots-hyprland
 - It's impure but it works
 - I am very uncertain about this NixOS config due to my lack of experience.
 I hopped to CachyOS and this likely won't be updated